LightOvie/SUPH-03-Build/README.md

 In this project, I learned how to use it properly:
--Grid
+- Grid
--First extensive experience of working in a team and proper distribution of work over time
+- First extensive experience of working in a team and proper distribution of work over time

 To download Game: